DrFeelgood123154/webchat/README.md

 -has around 1500 sound messages that can be played by command\
 -has around 100 memes for quick response that can be used by command\
 -can easily let another application or bot send messages to the chat\
+-has lots of settings that users can use to customize the chat\
 -probably some other stuff\

 Server side code was not added here in case someone found a hole (which I doubt exist).
 If anyone wants to see the code I can send it to you if I trust you.